badsami/logs/README.md

 - Logs don't generate any code by default to prevent any accidental performance hit.
 Add or remove any code generated for logs with a compile time macro (`ENABLE_LOGS`)

-The code in this repository is inspired from Chris "skeeto" Wellons's excellent article "[Let's implement buffered, formatted output](https://nullprogram.com/blog/2023/02/13/)"
+The code in this repository is inspired from [Christopher "skeeto" Wellons](https://github.com/skeeto)'s excellent article "[Let's implement buffered, formatted output](https://nullprogram.com/blog/2023/02/13/)"